 Elsa Massoc completed her PhD in Political Science at UC Berkeley in Summer 2018.
 In 2018-2019, she was a Max Weber post-doctoral fellow at the European Institute.
 Her main research interests are in Comparative Political Economy, business and politics, public policy and the regulation of finance.
 Her book manuscript explores the role of public actors in shaping different European trajectories of finance after the crisis.
 She has published articles in RIPE, SER and Business and Politics.

-Miriam Doukkali is one of the coordinators supporting the LawFin team and fellows in their work, applying for project funds, organizing events and serving as contact person for all administrative concerns of the project.
-She first gained working experience as an accountant in a financial services company in Frankfurt.
-After she completed her studies of Social Sciences at the Heinrich-Heine-University in Düsseldorf, she worked several years as a PR consultant in a PR agency based in Frankfurt.
+Miriam Doukkali is one of the coordinators supporting the LawFin team and fellows in their work, overviewing project funds, organizing events and serving as contact person for all administrative concerns of the project.
+Miriam completed her studies of Social Sciences at the Heinrich-Heine-University in Düsseldorf, including studies abroad at the University of Turku, Finland.
+Afterwards she worked several years as a PR consultant in a PR agency based in Frankfurt.

 Theodor Baums is Prof. emeritus of Civil and Business Law at Goethe Universität Frankfurt.
 His reasearch interests are corporate governance and the law and economics of corporate finance, both also in a comparative and historical perspective.